Vyral/base-template/_posts/2018-06-01-whats-going-on-in-our-real-estate-market.md

 Things are changing in our real estate market.
 And, thanks to the kind people at Pacific Appraisals who provide us with a monthly market snapshot, we’ll be examining the most recent developments today.

-So how was our real estate market this April?
+So, how was our real estate market this April?

 First of all, there were 92 total sales. **This is a 14% increase compared to what we saw in April of 2017.
 However, this increase is a little skewed.**